richardbiely/gaia-ecs/README.md

 serialization::load(s, out);
 ```

-Internal specialization is handled by providing the following 3 member functions:
+You will usually use internal specialization when you have the access to your data container and at the same time do not want to expose its internal structure.
+Or if you simply like intrusive coding style better.
+In order to use it the following 3 member functions need to be provided:

 ```cpp
 struct CustomStruct {